pallets-eco/flask-admin/doc/quickstart.rst

             ))

 It is relatively easy to add support for different database backends (Mongo, etc) by inheriting from :class:`~flask.ext.admin.model.BaseModelView`. class and implementing database-related methods.

-Please refer to :mod:`flask.ext.admin.contrib.sqla` documentation on how to customize behavior of model-based administrative views.
+Please refer to :mod:`flask.ext.admin.contrib.sqla` documentation on how to customize the behavior of model-based administrative views.

 File Admin
 ----------

 Flask-Admin comes with another handy battery - file admin.
 It gives you ability to manage files on your server (upload, delete, rename, etc).

 Here is simple example::